AdaCore/gnatcoverage/doc/gnatcov/cov_metrics.rst

       Assert (Orand (False, True, False) = False);
    end Test_Orand;

-As we will be comparing with the mcdc assessment, we pass :option:`--scos` and :option:`--level` to |gcvrun| prior to anything else, so we will be able to reuse the same execution trace for both our object and source level experiments::
+As we will be comparing with the mcdc assessment, we pass :cmd-option:`--scos` and :cmd-option:`--level` to |gcvrun| prior to anything else, so we will be able to reuse the same execution trace for both our object and source level experiments::

   gnatcov run --scos=@alis --level=stmt+mcdc test_orand